novuhq/novu/docs/docs/guides/how-to-add-digest-to-email-notifications.md

 Now, we just need to hit the route defined above from the front end.

-## Hit backend route from front end
+## Hit the backend route from the front end

 From the front end, we just need to hit the route we had defined above.
 Below, I'm sharing the body component of the demo app I created to illustrate this: